zobeirhamid/react-native-scrollable-navigation-bar/README.md

 # react-native-scrollable-navigation-bar

+## Update - 11/11/2019

+Since the past versions were kinda buggy and not really production ready, here is a version which should be production ready.

 ## Update - 07/06/2019

 I completely rewrote this package since adding new features was way too troublesome.
 With the rewrite the package got a new, very easy to use, API.
 When I have some more time I will document everything, but for now you will have to rely on the provided examples.